LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

     This creates the connection between the bot and the bot agent in the target LiveEngage environment.
 Now you must [start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent).

 ### Edit an Agent Connector
-You can edit an agent connector as long as the bot isn't running.
+You can edit an agent connector as long as it isn't running.

 **To edit an agent connector**